-4 Star accommodation, adjoining attractive home, set in an acre of garden, overlooking the Gareloch, close to Loch Lomond.
+4 Star accommodation, adjoining attractive home in large garden, overlooking the Gareloch.
+An excellent touring base, close to Loch Lomond and on the Clyde Sea Lochs Trail.
 Sleeps 2.

 Garemount Lodge is a good base for touring as it's four miles north of Helensburgh, close to Loch Lomond, and within easy reach of Stirling, Inveraray, the Trossachs, and Glasgow.
 Sleeps 2.

-The accommodation has a private entrance, with a small hall leading to a newly-refurbished open-plan kitchen/living-room with oak flooring and views of the loch.
-The kitchen is fully equipped including oven, hob, dishwasher, fridge, freezer, microwave, iron, food mixer, and washing service.
+The accommodation has a private entrance, with a small hall leading to a newly-refurbished open-plan kitchen/living-room with oak flooring, and views of the loch.
+The kitchen is fully equipped including oven, hob, extractor, dishwasher, fridge, freezer, microwave, iron, food mixer, and washing service.

-The living area has a maple dining-table and chairs, a leather sofabed, easy-chair, and a feature-fireplace.
-There's Satellite T.V., DVD player with a selection of DVDs, Wireless Internet access, iPod dock, radio/CD-player, and plenty of holiday reading, plus lots of tourist information about this area.
+The living area has a maple dining-table and chairs, a leather sofa, easy-chair, and an electric feature-fireplace.
+There's T.V., DVD player with a selection of DVDs, Wireless Internet access, iPod dock, Digital radio, and plenty of holiday reading, plus lots of tourist information about this area.

 We provide fresh flowers and a tea-tray with home-made cakes to welcome you.

-Upstairs, the double-bedded room, with panoramic views of the Gareloch, has an antique four-piece suite, TV, clock/radio, dressing-gown & slippers, and hairdryer.
+Upstairs, the double-bedded room, with panoramic views of the Gareloch, has an antique four-piece suite, TV, alarm clock, radio/CD player, dressing-gown & slippers, electric feature fire, and hairdryer.
 It adjoins the bathroom, with full-size bath, over-bath electric shower, shaver point, towels, a selection of toiletries, and constant hot water.

 A large cot is available.
 We provide all bedlinen, plus towels, tea-towels etc., gas central-heating and electricity.